And this is your undocumented anchorman, Mark Stein, sitting in.

 Chris Sweeney and his husband were driving home to Seattle after a recent trip to Vancouver when they were stopped at the border for more than two hours and threatened with thousands of dollars of fines for dangerous contraband in the trunk of their car.

-A childhood favorite in Canada, but an illegal choking hazard in the United States.
+Their suspicious cargo, half a dozen Kinder Surprise chocolate eggs, a childhood favorite in Canada, but an illegal choking hazard in the United States.

-You are free in so many respects, envy of the world, beacon of liberty, but you cannot be trusted with a kind egg.
+Envy of the world, beacon of liberty, but you cannot be trusted with a kinder egg.

-You know, I think this whole by the way, to go back to the TSA and Snow Globes, I think this whole national security problem, if you get sick of the lines at the airports and all and all the rest of it, I think this whole national security problem, because they can track kinds.
+You know, I think this whole, by the way, to go back to the TSA and snow globes, I think this whole national security problem, if you get sick of the lines at the airports and all the rest of it, I think this whole national security problem, because they can track kinder eggs, it's like the panty bomber.

-The panty bomber was on the no fly list or the standby list for the no fly list or whatever.
+The panty bomber was on the no-fly list or the standby list for the no-fly list or whatever.

 His father had fingered him to the CIA, but they still let him get on the plane.